Your First Trip to Disney World With Kids

 - Prepare for the crowds and the lines.
 Even if you go on a week that is deemed to be less crowded…there will still be a lot of people there!
 It’s the “happiest place on earth” -of course everyone wants to be there!

 - Reserve character meals as far in advance as possible.
+Become familiar with all the different Disney restaurants and options if you have purchased a Disney dining plan.
 Be willing to eat at random times…you’re at Disney and time becomes irrelevant anyways.
 So what if you have lunch at 2:30 pm or dinner at 4 pm.
 Just make it work so you won’t be so disappointed to miss that precious princess dinner or special breakfast with Mickey.
 Be prepared for character meals to take a long time…they are good about coming by to see every table and take a photo, but the process still involves some wait time.

 - Take into account travel time.
 The Disney parks are huge…and it takes time whether you are staying within the park or not to get to the gates.